Lostlitus/notes/os/virtual_memory.md

 ## Clean abstraction

 Like main memory, VM is designed to have *virtual address(VA)* and *virtual address space*.
-Instaed of directly accessing, program now accesses main memory via VA indriectly.
+Instead of directly accessing, program now accesses main memory via VA indriectly.
 There is a hardware called *memory management unit(MMU)* in CPU to translate VA to PA.
 The mapping relation is reocrded in a *page table* data structure stored in main memory.
 VM is implemented with the combination of